chrismdollinger/nvim-config/README.md

 # nvim-config
-My personal configuration and extensions setup for Neovim
+Custom configuration and extensions setup for Neovim